Krishnarajapuram: Connectivity

-Krishnarajapuram is located at the junction of Old Madras Road and Outer Ring Road.
+Krishnarajapura is located at the junction of Old Madras Road (OMR) and Outer Ring Road (ORR).
 The Krishnarajapuram Railway station falls on the Bengaluru - Chennai broad gauge line.
 The cable bridge on the junction of Old Madras Road and Outer Ring Road was built by Afcons for IRCON and inaugurated the by then Prime Minister of India, Atal Bihari Vajpayee in 2003 and was subsequently declared as the Most Outstanding National Bridge by the Indian Institution of Bridge Engineers.

-Demographics

-As of 2001 India census, Krishnarajapuram had a population of 187,453.
-Males constitute 52% of the population and females 48%.
-Krishnarajapuram has an average literacy rate of 78%, higher than the national average of 59.5%: male literacy is 83%, and female literacy is 71%.
-In Krishnarajapuram, 11% of the population is under 6 years of age.